-Security Exceptions can be raised by OutSystems whenever you have authentication or other security mechanisms in your application module.
+OutSystems can raise Security Exceptions whenever you have authentication or other security mechanisms in your application module.
 Security Exceptions include:

 - Invalid Login

-- The login provided by the end-user is not correct.
-This exception is raised by the Login and LoginPassword System actions.
+- The login provided by the end user isn't correct.
+This exception is raised by the Login and LoginPassword System Actions.

 - Not Registered

-The end-user is not registered and to access the current screen he must be registered.
+The end user is not registered and cannot access the current screen without registration.
 When you create new custom Roles in your module, OutSystems creates specific Role Exceptions under Not Registered Exception:

-- Not <Role> – the end-user is accessing a screen to which he has no authorized Role.
+- Not <Role> – the end user is accessing a screen without an authorized Role.

 OutSystems allows you to raise in your logic the Not Registered Exception or any of the existing Role Exceptions.

-A Security Exception Handler will handle any of the above exceptions if there is not a more specific Exception Handler.
+A Security Exception Handler handles any of the above exceptions if there isn't a more specific Exception Handler.
 You should handle Security Exceptions in OnException actions of your UI Flows.

-Communication Exceptions applies only to Mobile applications and are raised whenever there is a communication problem while the client device is trying to connect to the server, such as no internet connection.
-Weak connections may also lead to communication exceptions whenever the server fails to reply within the specified timeout value (default timeout is set in the Server Request Timeout property of the module).
+Communication Exceptions apply only to Reactive Web and Mobile Apps, and are raised whenever there is a communication problem while the client device is trying to connect to the server, such as no internet connection.
+Weak connections may also lead to communication exceptions whenever the server fails to reply within the specified timeout value (you can set the default timeout in the Server Request Timeout property of the module).

-Communication Exceptions are raised only by OutSystems, you are not able to raise them in your logic.
+Communication Exceptions are only raised by OutSystems — you can't raise these exceptions in your logic.